In many organizations today, implementing a software-based quality management system (QMS) is a strategic priority for operational excellence.

 Even more shocking is the fact that nearly four in 10 major software purchases end up as “shelfware” that’s purchased but never implemented, according to Gartner.

-To help you avoid implementation failure, this paper outlines seven key considerations in selecting a quality management system software solution, exploring elements such as:
+To help you avoid implementation failure, this paper outlines seven key considerations in selecting a quality management system, exploring elements such as:

 - Features to look for as you gather your requirements